 Defining your... purpose or mission is only the first step to knowing where you are going in the future.
 This journey is one of discovery.
 It cannot be deduced by looking at the external environment.
 You come to understand it only by looking inside.
 It has to be authentic.
 You cannot fake it.
 It is an exercise that enables you to create a clear picture of how you will advance into an uncertain future.
 By defining your purpose and then working to discover your values and vision, you become clear about how you will remain steadfast to your purpose and values.

-- Define the general goals of your program: educational and/or professional.
-Specify how your chosen concentrations work together to support your goal.
-How does an independent major (vs. a single discipline) better serve your intent?

 - Provide a brief personal statement explaining your background, interests and influences.
+Define the general goals of your program: educational and/or professional.
+How does the Individualized Major (vs. a single discipline) better serve your intent?

+- Are you preparing for graduate or professional school?
+A specific career field?
+What are your future goals?
 How are you uniquely qualified to pursue this field and to be successful within it?

 Individualized Major - Middle Grades Education Focus

 If you are interested in preparing for the MAT in Middle Grades Education, please contact the program advisor (email@example.com) for more information.